 What is an SSL Certificate?

-In contrast, when SSL certificate is not enabled, the data between browser and web server is exchanged in plain text which anyone who intercepts the traffic.
-Attackers can easily intercept unprotect data packets and can use unencrypted information for their benefits.
+In contrast, when SSL for Magento is not enabled, the data between browser and web server is exchanged in plain text which anyone who intercepts the traffic.
+Attackers can easily intercept unprotected data packets and can use unencrypted information for their benefits.

-SSL certificates are issued by a Certificate Authority (CA) to an organization and its domain verifies that a trusted third-party has authenticated its identity.
+SSL certificates for Magento are issued by a Certificate Authority (CA).
+They are issued to domains to verify that a trusted third-party has authenticated its identity.
 Since the browser trusts the CA, it would trust the identity too.
 The browser lets the user know that the Magento store is secure, and the user can browse it with full confidence and enter sensitive information without the fear of data compromise.
+By installing SSL, Magento redirects to HTTPS protocol providing more security and enhanced performance.

 Keep Your Store Secure with Dedicated Firewalls